What Is a Cash Advance and How Does It Work?

 You can also browse the same sites to find ways to earn some extra cash.
 People often post small jobs that they need someone to take care of quickly.
 In many cases, they’re willing to pay somebody to do the tasks.

 While I prefer to avoid debt at all costs, there are better types of debt than credit card cash advances and cash advance loans.
-You can apply for a personal loan, a peer-to-peer loan, or a collateral loan like a home equity line of credit.
+For example, you can apply for a personal loan through a company like OppLoans.
+Other options include peer-to-peer loans and collateral loans such as a home equity line of credit.
 If you’re certain you’ll pay the loan back, you may even consider asking friends or family for a sum of money, although I generally recommend against it.
 If you end up not repaying the loan, you could permanently damage a valued personal relationship.

 Ultimately, it’s up to you whether you take out a cash advance or cash advance loan.
 If you do, make sure you pay it off as quickly as possible to stop the financial bleeding.